 Banff Gondola has become one of the most popular things to do in Banff.
-The gondola takes you up to the top of Mount Sulphur, offering one of the most unique perspectives of the town against the backdrop of the most incredible mountains.
+The gondola takes you up to the top of Sulphur Mountain, offering one of the most unique perspectives of the town against the backdrop of the most incredible mountains.

 Once you reach the top of Sulphur Mountain, you can continue to explore further.
 There’s a panoramic observation deck, plus restaurants where you can enjoy a meal with a view.
 If you’re feeling active, you can also wander along the boardwalk to the summit of Sulphur Mountain.

 The Banff Gondola is a short drive from the centre of town near the Banff hot springs or you can hop on the Roam Transit Route 1.
 Tickets to the Banff Gondola are a little pricey at CAD $60 per adult and $30 per child, but it’s an incredible experience worth the money.
 Just make sure you plan a visit on a clear day.

 3. Soak at the Banff Upper Hot Springs